 These tasty Northern Virginia area pubs serve up rich, traditional meals that are especially welcome on a chilly day.
-We love to relax with a pint of Smithwicks or Guinness year round, but pubs are especially cozy in winter.
+We love to relax with a pint of Smithwicks or Guinness year-round, but pubs are especially cozy when the weather turns cold.
 Whether the source is Irish or English, they are sure to offer rich stews and casseroles, and our favorite, fish and chips.

-Here, in alphabetical order, are some of the Northern Virginia area pubs where we’ve enjoyed a meal and a pint.
-This is not a comprehensive list as there are many more on our list to try (please leave your suggestions in the comments below).
+Here are some of our favorite Northern Virginia area pubs where we've enjoyed a meal and a pint.
+This is not a comprehensive list as there are many more pubs on our list to try.
+(Please leave your suggestions in the comments below).